New UK PB

 Doug the Warden came up for a chat and talked through the swim.
 The good, the bad and the ugly.
 Pointed where fish had come from previously and helpfully discussed depths and gravel areas.
 I’ve become close with Doug over the past 3 years (mostly on messenger) so who was I to not listen when good advice is given.
 I set single sticks up in the direction I was going to start fishing.
 I cast each of the leads to where I wanted to be and paid off line to clip up in order to get closer each time until I was on spot on.
 I then marked the distance with the sticks so I could set a spod rod up.
-Buzzers were put on and back rests situated nicely then the first rod went out with a MeatyMite popup.
-6 spods went over the top spraying mixed sizes of CherryCarp MeatyMite that had been soaking in H-Dec.
+Buzzers were put on and back rests situated nicely then the first rod went out and 6 spods went over the top spraying mixed sizes of CherryCarp MeatyMite that had been soaking in H-Dec.
 I did the same with the second rod then slackened line off for ten minutes before setting the bobbin.

 Whilst setting up the third rod, my first jumped into action with a series of beeps.
 I was fishing completely locked up so in the hopeful event of a hook up, the fish would come up high in the water with little option of darting with line into the over hanging trees I was fishing to.
 What a dance!
 These fish know exactly where to go for sanctuary.
 A powerful fish with speed on its side.
 I was just bringing her out of one area of danger when she’d turn and race towards another.
 Three near misses and then the heavy plodding of a likely lump told me this was a good fish in the net.
 Phew!
 How mad was that?
 I sat there panting and laughing with Doug.
 I hooked the eye of the net over my buzzer and left her laying there safely while I set up the camera.
 Placed her on the mat and transferred her to the retainer I had set up on the mat.
 We weighed her at 39lb on the nose.
 I don’t know the fish in here, but the friendly guys in the syndicate wassap group confirmed later that it was ‘The Pretty One’.
 Last years lake record going just over 40lb for Colin.
 Obviously down in weight so early in the season so god knows what weight she will turn up at in Autumn.
 More importantly a NEW UK PB for me and having since been advised she is extremely sought after then wow what a fish to have as a new PB.

-However before I had a chance to get the pics done, the second rod tore up at a tremendous pace.
+However before I had a chance to get the pics done, the second rod tore off at a tremendous pace.
 Again powering left to right causing spine chilling mayhem as I tried to stop the fish reaching various areas of safety known to them.
 Ten minutes later and fish number two was in the net and I’d not even had a chance to get the third rod out!
 With all rods banked up, I unhooked the carp and weighed her.
 A stunning dark ‘old school’ type mirror of 23lb 8oz.
 Both fish cared for with medicine they were released safely back.
 I sat there for ten minutes laughing my tits off with Doug.
 WTF Just happened there!

 After settling myself I spodded out a load more bait as they were clearly in the mood for a munch.
 I Managed to get all rods in their place and started setting up camp.
 A couple of hours passed and the middle rod tore off.
 I didn’t reel in I just lifted the rod and walked backwards applying pressure which is how I fish far margin snags.
 Although you are given the indication at the rod end via your buzzers, the fish has already been hooked and knows where its heading before you’ve even got to your rods.
 So a walk backwards instead of reeling down etc gives me the best opportunity of try to stop the already apace deep lunges.
 No different here.
 She was off.
 I stopped her once, then twice then she sheared me off.
 3 runs, 2 fish and 1 lost.